Horse Talk with Simon Jackson:

-KEW Gardens heads five entries for Aidan O’Brien in final field of 12 runners for the Group 1 William Hill St Leger at Doncaster on Saturday.
+KEW Gardens heads five entries for Aidan O’Brien in the final field of 12 runners for the Group 1 William Hill St Leger at Doncaster on Saturday.

 The sponsors make Kew Gardens the 15-8 second favourite behind John Gosden’s unbeaten Lah Ti Dar (7-4) for the final Classic of the season, which O’Brien won last year with Capri.

 Like Capri, Kew Gardens will be the mount of Ryan Moore – who has ridden him in five of his six starts this season – and was aboard for each of his two victories this term, the Group 2 Queen’s Vase at Royal Ascot and the Group 1 Juddmonte Grand Prix de Paris at Longchamp in July.

 At his sole start since then, the three-year-old stayed on well to finish third, one and a quarter lengths behind fellow St Leger runner Old Persian (7-1) in the Group 2 Sky Bet Great Voltigeur Stakes at York last month, an effort that pleased connections.